LBPHacker/R216/manual.md

 The idea is that whenever memory is accessed through a register, the value in the register is incremented after use or decremented before use.
-There are of course other options but this us what usually makes the most sense.
+There are of course other options but this is what usually makes the most sense.
 This could eliminate the need for dedicated stack instructions (except for `call`) while providing even more versatile operand modes in general.